cake-tech/cakewallet-guides/docs/cryptos/monero.md

 * **Disabled**: No background syncing.
 * **Unobtrusive** (default): Attempts to background sync approximately once a day if all of these conditions are true: the device is charging, the device does not have a low battery, the device is not being actively used, and the device is on an unmetered connection (such as Wi-Fi).
-* **Aggressive**: Attempts to background sync approximately once every six (6) hours if all of these conditions are true: the device is charging, the device does not have a low battery, and the device is not being actively used.
+* **Aggressive**: Attempts to background sync approximately once every six (6) hours whether device is idle or not, and whether it is charging or not.

 Additionally, there is a `Sync all wallets` setting, enabled by default.
 When enabled, all Monero wallets will be synced in the background concurrently.
 When disabled, only the active Monero wallet will be synced in the background.